 Having a running company in Vietnam will allows you :

-- Being able to open a business (hotel, restaurant, guesthouse …) if you want to contribute to the society and spend time during your retirement in Vietnam.
+- Open a business (hotel, restaurant, guesthouse …) if you want to contribute to the society and spend time during your retirement in Vietnam.

 - Obtain a permanent residency permit that you can use as a permanent replacement of the usual visa.
-Then you won’t need to leave the country every 3 to 6 months and will be able to stay up to 3 years.
+Once gained, you won’t need to leave the country every 3 to 6 months and will be able to stay up to 3 years.

 Taxes in Vietnam

 According to your situation (nationality, residency, income source), different schema will be applied.
-So you may check by yourself which case fit you.
 We will provide you further general information that you will need to double check to see how to implement them.

 Vietnam and France have signed a bilateral agreement which lets French expatriates pay taxes only when they become residents in Vietnam.
 This means that French nationals who live in Vietnam will still face taxes, but the tax scheme you will follow will be the same as if you are living in France.
 Here is the scheme used with the rates in thousands of dongs: